Normio/Homelab/Proxmox/Thunderbolt/thunderbolt-setup.md

 **Do all steps on each node.**

+These configs are verified to work for Minisforum MS-01 units.

 Note: I'm only using ipv6 in this setup, but you could also add ipv4 if you want to.

 ## Kernel modules